austin-starks/C2H2_ZF_Proteins/README.txt

    Python 3+
    HMMER 2.3.2

 Download the code.
-In the same folder that contains "main", create a folder with the following names: analysis chromosomes
+In the same folder that contains "main", have a folder with the following names: analysis chromosomes